roomle/roomle-blender-addon/readme.txt

 TODO:
 * Mesh name prefix from scene property
-* triangulate meshes prior to ply/corto export
+* Detect/Warn that when per object scale is used, meshes cannot share data anymore.